Township Employment Opportunities

 Does a busy fast-paced work day appeal to you?

 Are you detail-oriented and organized?

 Do you enjoy working independently as well as being part of a team?

 Want to learn plan sheet interpretation and use of Geographic Information System Software?

 Genoa Township Utility Department is excited to announce an opening for a Utility Line Locator.
 We offer paid comprehensive training, use of a municipal truck, and an excellent benefit package.
-The Utility Line Locator will work under the supervision of the Deputy Director of the Water Division and will also learn skills for water distribution and collection.
+The Utility Line Locator will work under the supervision of the Distribution Supervisor and will also learn skills for water distribution and collection.